-- Specify the courses to be completed at the sending institution that will be accepted as transfer credit at the receiving institution. - May have a minimum grade point average requirement or other restrictions as part of the agreement. - Could limit course choices, but do simplify scheduling classes, increase the likelihood of admission to the receiving IHE, and could save you time and money. - Can be found by using the "search" function on the prospective school's homepage and searching for "articulation agreement."
+- Specify the courses to be completed at the sending institution that will be accepted as transfer credit at the receiving institution. - May have a minimum grade point average requirement or other restrictions as part of the agreement. - Could limit course choices but do simplify scheduling classes and increase the likelihood of admission to the receiving IHE. - Can be found by using the "search" function on the prospective school's homepage to search for "articulation agreement."
 An admission counselor or transfer coordinator at the institution will be able to answer your specific questions.

 Following are samples of undergraduate and graduate degree programs.
-Electives at the undergraduate level and specialization courses at the graduate level are indicated to show how electives are used to shape a degree program toward a specific career.
+Electives at the undergraduate level and specialization courses at the graduate level are indicated to show how electives can shape a degree toward a specific career.